 - Regular Maintenance: Schedule routine maintenance for your air conditioner, including filter replacements and coil cleanings.
 This can help reduce debris and dust buildup that may contribute to blocked drain lines.

-- Install a Condensate Drain Pan Treatment: This treatment helps prevent the growth of mold and algae, reducing the likelihood of drain line blockages.
+- Install a Condensate Drain Pan Treatment: This treatment helps prevent the growth of mould and algae, reducing the likelihood of drain line blockages.

 - Inspect and Clean the Drain Line: Regularly check the drain line for any signs of blockages or leaks.
 If you notice any issues, clean the line using a wet-dry vacuum or a long, flexible brush.